TranThienDat-Nguyen/ospa_metrics_vision/README.md

 OSPA metrics for detection and segmentation tasks will be released in subsequent version.
 # Usages
-Change the paths to your data in the file 'main.m'. \ Run the file 'main.m' to obtain the results.
+Change the paths to your data in the file 'main.m'. \ Run the file 'main.m' to obtain the results. \
+In default setting I compute the distance with both IoU and GIoU base distances, you can set the flag 'flagGIoU' to select which base distance you want to use.
+If 'flagGIoU = false', the metric use IoU base distance, otherwise, it uses GIoU base distance.
 # Contact
 For any queries please contact me at tranthiendat.nguyen@gmail.com.\
 Copyright (C) 2021, Tran Thien Dat Nguyen.